 What we don’t: Not as warm as most jackets here.

-The Nano-Air above is a wonderfully cozy and breathable jacket for chilly temps, but you’ll want something lighter for mild conditions or truly high-output use.
+The Proton above is a wonderfully cozy and breathable jacket for chilly temps, but you’ll want something lighter for mild conditions or truly high-output use.
 In these scenarios, our favorite active insulator is the Outdoor Research Deviator Hoodie.
 This jacket offers an intelligent combination of lightweight synthetic fill (VerticalX Octa) at the front and thin fleece at the back, sides, and underarms.
 VerticalX Octa is unique in that it doesn’t require a liner, which works wonders when you’re working up a sweat: The exposed insulation efficiently wicks moisture and feels uber-plush next to the skin (we often layer just a t-shirt underneath).
 Tack on stretch-woven softshell fabric with a DWR finish at the front (20D), and the Deviator is one of our go-to jackets when moving quickly through a range of shoulder-season weather.

 See the Outdoor Research Deviator Hoodie